 Enterprise Chef can be configured in several ways to support Scaled Front End (API handling/web interface), Scaled Back End (node information/user databases), and High Availability (both scaled front & back ends).

 Note: This guide covers an example installation of a chef server on a single system (referred to as Standalone).

 Example installation on Red Hat 6.3:

-Go to the chef website and go to the download section for Enterprise Chef.
+Go to the chef website to download Enterprise Chef.